Goop² Documentation

 Enquete

 A simple survey application.
 Visitors answer questions and responses are collected in the owner's database.
+Requires viewers to have an email address configured.

 • Category: Community

-• Insert policy: email for responses
+• Access: open insert for responses

 Tic-Tac-Toe